millerjem/air-gapped/terraform/README.md

 # Air-Gapped Terraform Config

-This will deploy a set of servers and a bation "jump-box" to simulate an air-gapped installation.
+This will deploy a set of servers and a bastion "jump-box" to simulate an air-gapped installation.

 ## Requirements